 Christian Counselor and Relationship Advice?

-Question by miriah: Christian Counselor and Relationship advice?
+Question by miriah: and Relationship advice?

 i am 17 and a newer christian. my boyfriend is training to be a TACP in the air force, he is twenty and also a brand new christian. i badly need a youth leader figure for help and guidance. i have alot of questions and my boyfriend does to. we cant attend the same church being he is in texas and i am in missouri until his schooling is done. we plan to get engaged within a year. and i want to know where i find someone who will answer my questions, maybe to some gmail video or skype counceling with us about our future, and christ being our focus. this means so much…i dont want to mess up. if you can help, please do!!!!